 Frankfurt Am Main Hesse, Germany Travel Guide

-Germany's largest airport and a major international hub, situated about 12 km (7.5 miles) southwest of the city center.
+Germany's largest airport and a key global hub, located approximately 12 km (7.5 miles) southwest of the city center.
 It handles millions of passengers annually, connecting Frankfurt globally.

 A smaller airport, mainly serving low-cost carriers like Ryanair and Wizz Air.
-Is approximately 120 km (75 miles) west of Frankfurt.
-HHN frequently has confusion with FRA owing to its name; check your destination airport.
+Found about 120 km (75 miles) west of Frankfurt.
+HHN often has confusion with FRA owing to its name; verify your destination airport.

 Two main terminals, joined by SkyLine.
 Extensive shops, restaurants, lounges, hotels, car rentals, pharmacies, medical aid, currency exchange, free Wi-Fi.